 Purchase order policy

-All invoices submitted for payment should clearly quote a University of Bristol Purchase Order number.
-Our Purchase Order number consists of four letters followed by seven numbers (e.g. ABCD1234567).
+All invoices submitted for payment must clearly quote a University of Bristol Purchase Order number.
+Our Purchase Order number consists of eight numbers beginning with an eight (e.g. 81234567).
 Purchase Orders from our Estates Services Division consists of six numbers, a dot and then two numbers (e.g. 123456.78).

-To help reduce the environmental impact, as well as time and money, we encourage electronic invoices in PDF format, which can be sent to firstname.lastname@example.org.
+To help reduce the environmental impact, as well as time and money, we strongly encourage electronic invoices in PDF format, which can be sent to firstname.lastname@example.org.
 Electronic invoices normally result in quicker payment.
 We cannot process invoices submitted in Word (.docx) or Excel (.xlsx) format.

 Our standard payment terms are 30 days from the date of invoice.

 Payments of valid and undisputed invoices within 30 days